-Knative is really an out of the box solution.
+Knative is really an out-of-the-box solution.
 Where Kubernetes empowers the management of containers, Knative provides the ability to build and deploy a serverless application.
 One huge benefit is its ability to do traffic routing.
 This allows simple blue/green or Canary deployments from a CI/CD tool into Kubernetes.

 Knative also takes away workflow and the development process from developers.
-Previously, you would have had to write custom code to monitor container builds rather than use manual processes for troubleshooting.
-You had to stick with a cloud-based serverless platform that specifically offered a Kubernetes integration.
+Previously, you would have had to write custom code to monitor container builds rather than using manual processes for troubleshooting.
+You had to stick with a cloud-based serverless platform that specifically offered Kubernetes integration.
 Instead, with Knative, you don’t have to worry about custom coding, manually-based management, and vendor lock-in by your cloud service provider.

 Currently, every client Nortal works with is already using Kubernetes.
 Knative is the next iteration, the next step forward from Kubernetes, if you will.
 In fact, over the next 3-5 years, we anticipate high levels of managed Knative service adoption like Cloud Run on GCP or TriggerMesh KLR on AWS.

 Knative is the future of Kubernetes deployment.
 For what reason?
 Knative pushes off the management side of it, with best practices already written in.
 Plus, it reduces risk.
-The reduction in the amount of code developers have to write is paramount, because of this Knative would be highly appreciated by any engineering team.
-Additionally, when you have less code in your deployment pipeline, you don’t have to completely rely on a tool to do it for you.
+The reduction in the amount of code developers have to write is paramount; because of this, Knative would be highly appreciated by any engineering team.
+Additionally, when you have less code in your deployment pipeline, you don’t have to rely completely on a tool to do it for you.
 Anything that makes the lives of developers easier will attract widespread adoption.